rdegges/rdegges-blog/articles/2010/transparent-telephony-part-2-installing-aster.md

-% Transparent Telephony Part 2, Installing Asterisk
+Title: Transparent Telephony Part 2, Installing Asterisk
-%
+Date: 2010-03-01 06:00
-%
+Author: Randall Degges

-# Transparent Telephony Part 2, Installing Asterisk
+Tags: asterisk, linux

 Welcome back to the Transparent Telephony series.
 If you’re new, you may want to check out part 1 here: [Transparent Telephony – Part 1 – An Introduction][].